MetPX/sarracenia/doc/sr_consumer.7.rst

        #                stands for the remaining possibilities

 This wildcarding in subtopic is a limited feature supported by AMQP.

-(Note: just to mention that it is supported to declare an exchange followed by some of its subtopics, another exchange some if its subtopics... the code supports it.
-So far we used only one exchange).

 Regexp messages filtering